 Thus, the main thing for the retailer is to make sure he\she orders everything with a margin and at the right time in order not to be out of or in excess of some goods what leads to inefficient use of the shelf space.
 Sooner or later, like any other process in business, ordering goods will be optimized.

-That is why business owners and top managers should not be doing the orders approximately without proper analysis and calculations to be able to automate processes in future and solve related to human factors problems with the help of technologies.
+That is why business owners and top managers should not be doing the orders approximately without proper analysis and calculations to be able to automate processes in the future and solve related to human factors problems with the help of technologies.

 Often, retailers come to experts who provide automation services with similar problems.
 ABM Cloud, which worked with a well-known network of liquor stores, shares its experience.

 ➥ The first thing it faced was how to understand if inventory management is effective if performance indicators are not measured at all.
 Without high-quality and transparent analytics, it is impossible to understand whether the chosen path is the right one.